iexcloud/docs/source/migrating-and-importing-data/loading-data-from-aws-s3.md

     [{"city":"Harrisburg","date":"2022-02-03","est_damage":1500,"state":"PA","vin":"SD089VN7678997566"}]
     ```

 Congratulations!
-You loaded data from your AWS S3 bucket into a dataset and that's ready to deliver that data to your apps.
+You loaded data from your AWS S3 bucket into a dataset and it is ready to deliver that data to apps.

 ## What's Next